-The problem of how to exploit a labeled corpus to learn classifiers for sentiment analysis has attracted a good deal of interest in recent years (Dave et. al. 2003, Pang et. al. 2002, Shanahan et. al. 2005).
-One common characteristic of almost all this work has been the tendency to define the task as a two-category problem: positive versus negative.
-In almost all actual polarity problems, including sentiment analysis, there are, however, at least three categories that must be distinguished: positive, negative and neutral.
+The problem of how to exploit a labeled corpus to learn classifiers for sentiment analysis has attracted a good deal of interest in recent years (Pang, Lee, and Vaithyanathan 2002; Dave, Lawrence, and Pennock 2003; Shanahan et al. 2005).
+One common characteristic of almost all these work has been the tendency to define the task as a two-category problem: positive versus negative.
+In almost all actual polarity problems, including sentiment analysis, there are, however, at least three categories that must be distinguished: positive, negative, and neutral.
 Not every comment on a product or experience expresses purely positive or negative sentiment.
-Some - in many cases, most - comments might report objective facts without expressing any sentiment, while others might express mixed or conflicting sentiment.
+Some-in many cases, most-comments might report objective facts without expressing any sentiment, while others might express mixed or conflicting sentiment.
 With the single important exception of the recent work of Lee and Pang (2005), research in automated sentiment categorization has ignored such neutral documents.